-Oasis Backyard in Victoria Crossing
+Oasis backyard in Victoria Crossing

 Looking for a large home with a spacious fenced-in yard for entertaining friends and family?
 Look no further.
-This 4-bedroom, 2-full bathroom, 2-half bathroom home is located in the prestigious Victoria Crossing community in Mays Landing.
+This four-bedroom, two-full bathroom, two-half bathroom home is located in the prestigious Victoria Crossing community in Mays Landing.

 Walking into the property is a two-story foyer which allows for natural sunlight to accent the marble flooring and a beautiful chandelier.

-The main level of the home features Brazillian cherry hardwood floors throughout the formal living room, kitchen, dining room, and a family room.
+The main level of the home features Brazillian cherry hardwood floors throughout the formal living room, kitchen, dining room and a family room.
 From the foyer, the formal living room is sunken and features cathedral ceilings and a wall of windows leading into the dining room which highlights an upgraded bay window.
 The spacious kitchen features an eat-in island and ample cabinet space for storage throughout the entire kitchen.
-Off of the eat-in kitchen comes the family room which has ten-foot ceilings and a gas fireplace.
-Also located on the main level are the laundry room, powder room, and access to the two car garage.
+Off the eat-in kitchen comes the family room which has 10-foot ceilings and a gas fireplace.
+Also located on the main level are the laundry room, powder room and access to the two-car garage.

 The feature that sets 94 Charleston Circle apart from other properties is the exterior.
 The backyard is an oasis for entertaining friends and family all year round.
 Off the massive trek deck is a custom-built fire pit surrounded by pavers and a seated wall for six or more guests.
 This backyard is a true backyard paradise throughout every season.
 The fenced-in yard is the largest yard in Victoria Crossing and offers enough space for a large pool if desired.
 There’s also no need for a green thumb with this property; both a plum tree and organic strawberry garden can be found coming back each year.